anisotropy/eslint-plugin-stratified-design/docs/rules/stratified-imports.md

 ]
 ```

-and consider that the folder structure is as follows:
+And consider that the folder structure is as follows:

 ```
  ┣ layerA